turi-code/userguide/model_parameter_search/models.md

 [WARNING] Trial run failed prior to launching model parameter search.
 Please check for exceptions using get_metrics() on the returned object.
 ```

-You may then do retrieve the message of the thrown exception.
+You may then retrieve the message of the thrown exception.
 In this case we used an incorrect value for the `target` parameter.
 ```
 j.get_metrics()['exception_message']
 Out[47]: